Colonia Juárez, Mexico City: Colonia Juárez today

 Today the colonia, especially the Zona Rosa area, is a mix of wealth and poverty, old and new with many conflicting changes.
 New construction, most of it tall office and apartment buildings, is going up along Paseo de la Reforma, with predictions that this will return the area to its former prestige.
 In the interior, new boutiques, restaurants, bars and nightclubs continue to open.
 The deterioration process from the 1980s has been partially reverted by city efforts in conservation of older buildings and tourism promotion.
 The colonia has thirteen branches of banks that offer international services such as currency exchange.
 There are also several language schools, clothing stores, malls, a crafts mall, international cuisine, museums, art galleries and hotels.
 Shopping and hotel options range from the very expensive to the very affordable.
 The 240-room Four Seasons Hotel is the most upscale hotel and restaurant in the area.
 The Champs Elysees is a restaurant with more than 40 years in business, located on Paseo de la Reforma between Estocolmo and Amberes streets.
 Its specialty is French food such as foie gras and duck confit.
 It has hosted the families of a number of Mexican presidents.
 Some of the oldest and most exclusive restaurants include Focolare, founded in 1953, La Gondola, founded in 1958 and Passy, also founded in 1958.
 However, the area also hosts a large number of fast food restaurants such as McDonald's, Burger King, Dunkin' Donuts and Little Caesar's Pizza.

 The colonia is one of the busiest in the city.
 Each day, 440,000 people enter the area to work, shop, wander around or visit the many restaurants and nightclubs in the 2,100 business and offices located here.
-Due to severe parking problems, 4,500 meters were installed in the colonia in 1998, which earn 8 million pesos each year.
+Due to severe parking problems, 4,500 meters were installed in the colonia in 1998, which take in 8 million pesos each year.
 Sidewalks and sometimes streets are blocked by tables from restaurants and street vendors, making passage for the crowds difficult.

 However, the area still has significant problems.
 It is not unusual to see limousines, young people in punk attire, foreign tourists, drug addicts, panhandlers, businesspeople and more all on the same street.
 The population of the colonia declined from the 1980s, to under 9,000 people at the beginning of the 21st century.
 Neighborhood leaders claim that the deterioration of businesses, especially the proliferation of men's clubs and infrastructure is the cause.
 Some of the businesses that have been targeted as causing problems include La Michelada, El Keops, El Manhattan and El Pecado.
 In addition, street peddlers block sidewalks and streets; this issue is most problematic on Londres, Hamburgo, Abraham Gonzalez, Toledo and Liverpool streets.
 Many street vendors now have permanent stands.
 Some residents also complain about auto part stores on Abraham Gonzalez, Barcelona and Versalles streets.
 Street vendors have been removed from streets on occasion, but eventually they return.